Xapo co-founder gets regulators' green light for new crypto startup By Cointelegraph - Up News Info

 The latest project from one of wallet provider Xapo’s co-founders, Federico Murrone, has secured the go-ahead from Liechtenstein’s financial regulator for his new startup Lirium to provide its crypto solution for banks, fintechs and marketplaces worldwide.

-The project, called Lirium, offers a plug & play backend solution that aims to enable various partners – whether they be neobanks, fintechs or traditional banks – to include crypto in their product offerings without the headache of themselves developing technical capabilities or dealin with compliance matters.
+The project, called Lirium, offers a plug-and-play backend solution that aims to enable various partners — whether they be neobanks, fintech firms or traditional banks — to include crypto in their product offerings without the headache of themselves developing technical capabilities or dealing with compliance matters.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.